Definition of Equity Investment

 - Shares: A business unit or a company raises equity source of financing by issuing shares in the stock market.
 These shares are then purchased by the investors who expect their money to grow in the long term or expect a handsome return in the form of dividends.

 - Futures and options: Future and options are derivatives; derivatives are financial instruments that derive their value from the underlying asset.
 Future and options derivative contracts let investors buy the securities at the current price and postpone the execution of the agreement at a pre-determined future date.
-In future contracts, both buyer and seller are legally bound to execute the agreement at the future predetermined date while in option contract investors have a right but not an obligation to execute the agreement as per the agreed price at any time during the contract.
+In future contracts, both buyer and seller are legally bound to execute the agreement at the future predetermined date, while in the option contract, investors have a right but not an obligation to execute the agreement as per the agreed price at any time during the contract.

 Who Should Make Equity Investment?